elves/elvish/website/ref/language.md

 5. If the exception was not caught (i.e. `catch` is not present), it is rethrown.

-At least one of `catch` and `finally` must be present, since a lone `try { ... }` does not do anything on its own, and is almost certainly a mistake.
-To swallow exceptions, an explicit `catch` clause must be given.
+At least one of `catch` and `finally` must be present since a lone `try { ... }` does not do anything on its own and is almost certainly a mistake.
+To swallow exceptions an explicit `catch` clause must be given.

 Exceptions thrown in blocks other than `try-block` are not caught.
 If an exception was thrown and either `catch-block` or `finally-block` throws another